Alert: DMAVA offices are closed Wednesday, 3/7/18, due to inclement weather conditions.

 When not provided by the funeral director, a burial flag may be obtained from any VA regional office and most U.S. post offices by completing VA Form 2008.
 Application for United States Flag for Burial Purposes, and submitting it with a copy of the veteran's discharge papers at any of these locations.

-The Government will provide, at no cost to the next of kin, flat bronze markers on marble bases.
+The Government will provide, at no cost to the next of kin, flat bronze markers on granite bases.
 These are ordered by the cemetery staff, not the funeral home or the next of kin.

 A grave liner is a concrete container within a grave site in which the casket is placed.
 It is provided at no cost and is used to reduce the amount of grave sinkage subsequent to the interment.
 Grave liners are neither sealed nor water tight.